SarvarKh/ofn-wiki/Branches-and-v2.md

 The moment we performed the merged mentioned above, we started the branch `1-31-stable` from which we got the release [v1.31.0 Bananas](https://github.com/openfoodfoundation/openfoodnetwork/releases/tag/v1.31.0).
 The last one before moving instances to v2 and the one that fixed some things to have the servers ready for v2.

-It is only meant to be used to fix s1 bugs that v1-instance may experience.
+**It is only meant to be used to fix s1 bugs that v1-instance may experience**.
 So only releases patching those may come out of it but there has been no need so far.